-- ii.
+- (b) Credit risk - i.
+Credit risk refers to the risk of financial loss to the Group arising from default by the clients on the contract obligations.
+The main factor is that counterparties could not repay in full the contract cash flows of accounts receivable, notes receivable and amortized cost financial assets based on the agreed terms. - ii.
 The Group manages their credit risk taking into consideration the entire group's concern.
 For banks and financial institutions, only independently rated parties with a minimum rating of investment grade or above are accepted.
 According to the Group's credit policy, each local entity in the Group is responsible for managing and analysing the credit risk for each of their new clients before standard payment and delivery terms and conditions are offered.
 Internal risk control assesses the credit quality of the customers, taking into account their financial position, past experience and other factors.
 Individual risk limits are set based on internal or external ratings in accordance with limits set by the management.
 The utilisation of credit limits is regularly monitored.
 The main credit risk arises from wholesale and retail customers, including outstanding receivables. - iii.
-The Group adopts the assumptions under IFRS 9, there has been a significant increase in credit risk on that instrument since initial recognition, when the contract payments were past due over 30 days. - iv.
+The Group adopts the assumptions under IFRS 9, there has been a significant increase in credit risk on that instrument since initial recognition, when the contract payments were past due over 30 days.

+- iv.
 The Group adopts the assumptions under IFRS 9, the default occurs when the contract payments are past due over 90 days. - v.
 The following indicators are used to determine whether the credit impairment of debt instruments has occurred: - (i) It becomes probable that the issuer will enter bankruptcy or other financial reorganization due to their financial difficulties; - (ii) Default or delinquency in interest or principal repayments; - (iii) Adverse changes in national or regional economic conditions that are expected to cause a default. - vi.
 The Group classifies customers' accounts receivable in accordance with sales area.
 The Group applies the modified approach using provision matrix to estimate expected credit loss under the provision matrix basis. - vii.
 The Group wrote-off the financial assets, which cannot be reasonably expected to be recovered, after initiating recourse procedures.
 However, the Group will continue executing the recourse procedures to secure their rights.
-On March 31, 2019, December 31, 2018 and March 31, 2018, the Group's written-off financial assets that are still under recourse procedures amounted to \$35,419, \$35,395 and \$36,091, respectively. - viii.
+On June 30, 2019, December 31, 2018, June 30, 2018, the Group's written-off financial assets that are still under recourse procedures amounted to \$35,474, \$35,395 and \$35,338, respectively. - viii.
 The Group used the forecastability of Taiwan Institute of Economic Research boom observation report to adjust historical and timely information to assess the default possibility of accounts receivable.
-On March 31, 2019, December 31, 2018 and March 31, 2018, the provision matrix is as follows:
+On June 30, 2019, December 31, 2018, June 30, 2018, the provision matrix is as follows: